Pierre-Emmanuel41/communication/README.md

 ITcpConnection clientConnection = new TcpServerConnection(clientSocket, answersExtractor);
 ```

-Just like the TcpClientConnection, there is also an observer pattern associated to this connection, it is possible to handle different events :
+Just like the TcpClientConnection, there is also an observer pattern associated to this connection so it is possible to handle different events :

 - onConnectionComplete (when the connection with the remote succeed)
 - onConnectionDisposed (when the method <code>dispose()</code> has been called)